 This kind of Albatross only visits the Galapagos during the breeding season and spends the rest of the year on the Ecuadorian coast.
 This amazing bird constructs its nest from boulders and thick foliage on lava flows; if you're lucky, you might even watch the uncommon courtship ritual that has only been witnessed by a few individuals.
 An interesting fact is that unlike other birds on the Galápagos, waved albatrosses mate for life.

 These birds have very small bodies with huge wingspans, and because they are not able to take off from water, they simply soar for days and even weeks on end.
 They’re clumsy on land and actually need a running downhill start to get airborne.
 A sudden influx of frigatebirds can be a warning that a storm is approaching.
 The monogamous parents of frigatebirds care for their babies for longer than any other species of bird, crossing vast lengths of open water in quest of food.

-Have you been on our tours in the Galapagos Islands?
+Have you been on our tours to the Galapagos Islands?
 What animals fascinated you the most?
 Share your experience with us!
 If you are dreaming about the islands, now is the perfect time to visit as always!